-3.71 General.
 Leaders represent an individual of General Officer rank, with his staff.
 Operationally, Leaders command HQs (and occasionally Besieged Garrisons - 7.27), using their Leadership Ratings and Personalities to influence that HQ's actions.
 Leaders also influence Battle and Siege results.

-3.72 Posting Leaders.
+3.72 Posting Leaders

 When a Leader has been given a role to play, he is said to have received a Posting or to have been Posted.
 All Leaders are stored in their Sides' Officers' Mess Box (on the same card as the Auxiliary Available/Recovery Boxes) until Posted to a Command.
 When removed from a Posting they are replaced in the Officers' Mess.

-3.721 Leaders can be Posted to command an HQ whenever existing HQs are Reorganised or new HQs are Formed.
-They can be Posted to command a Besieged Garrison as soon as it comes under Siege (7.27).

-3.722 When a Post needs filling, a Leader of the correct rank is randomly drawn from the Officers' Mess (keep the various Personages, Marshals, and Generals in separate piles):

-- Armies must be commanded by a Marshal, - Columns must be commanded by a General, - Grand Armies must be commanded by a Captain-General, - Command of a Garrison depends on the size of the Garrison and the nature of the Fortification it occupies see 7.27. - The Exclusive Rules may make exceptions to the above.
+- 3.721 Leaders can be Posted to command an HQ whenever existing HQs are Reorganised or new HQs are Formed.
+They can be Posted to command a Besieged Garrison as soon as it comes under Siege (7.27). - 3.722 When a Post needs filling, a Leader of the correct rank is randomly drawn from the Officers' Mess (keep the various Personages, Marshals, and Generals in separate piles): - Armies must be commanded by a Marshal, - Columns must be commanded by a General, - Grand Armies must be commanded by a Captain-General, - Command of a Garrison depends on the size of the Garrison and the nature of the Fortification it occupies - see 7.27.
+NOte that Garrisons have have Leaders Posted to them at either scale (that is, even if the Garrison is Classed as a Unit).